 We live in an increasingly connected world.
 The demand for mobile wireless communications is increasing at over 50% per year according to the Cisco Visual Networking Index.
 This demand is expected to continue to increase as the Internet of Things (IoT) becomes a reality, and the number of connected devices grows from 5 billion to over 20 billion by 2020.
 Unsurprisingly, in 2016, over 50% of all wireless data went through a Wi-Fi access point.
 This enormous utilisation results in a need for a continued increase in capacity of wireless networks, depending directly on the availability of additional unlicensed spectrum.

 Undeniably, there are multiple solutions that can provide an increase in the available spectrum and increased confinement of the RF signal.
 As an example, WiGig solutions, defined in IEEE 802.11ad, .11mc, .11aj and being revised in 802.11ay.
-However, the continued deployment and growth of 802.11 technology relies on accessing unlicenses spectrum satisfying complementary use-cases.
+However, the continued deployment and growth of 802.11 technology relies on accessing further unlicenses spectrum satisfying complementary use-cases.

 The light spectrum, for the most part, has been underutilised.
 The visible light spectrum alone stretches from approximately 430 THz to 770 THz, which means that there is potentially more than 1000x the bandwidth of the entire RF spectrum of approx. 300 GHz.
 Both the visible light spectrum and the infrared spectrum are unlicensed.
 The TIG looks at the need and feasibility of expanding 802.11 protocols to efficiently access the light spectrum and satisfy various use-cases.